Prevent churn with cancellation flows

 What customers see

-The Cancellation Flow is fully customizable and can be tailored in detail through the web admin tool.
-To make the following explanations easier to follow, we’ll walk through a generalized example of what a customer would see during the process.
+The cancellation flow is fully customizable and can be tailored in detail through SCM.
+To make the following explanations easier to follow, we'll walk through a generalized example of what a customer would see during the process.

 - Highlight what the customer will lose if they cancel (you control the title, subtitle, and list of benefits).